TulipaEnergy/TulipaEnergyModel.jl/docs/src/20-tutorials.md

 The `constraints_partitions` has two dictionaries with the keys `:lowest_resolution` and `:highest_resolution`.
 The lowest resolution dictionary is mainly used to create the constraints for energy balance, whereas the highest resolution dictionary is mainly used to create the capacity constraints in the model.

-We also need dataframes that store the linearized indexes of the variables.
+We also need dataframes that store the linearized indices of the variables.

 ```@example manual
 dataframes = construct_dataframes(connection, graph, representative_periods, constraints_partitions, years)